scipy-conference/scipy_proceedings/papers/shin-rong_tsai/libyt.rst

    :figclass: htb

    Volume rendering of quantum vortices in a fuzzy dark matter halo with ``GAMER``.
-Here we use libyt to extract uniform-resolution data from an AMR simulation on-the-fly, and then visualize it with ParaView in post-processing.
-The colormap is the logarithm of reciprocal of density averaging over radial density profile, which highlight the fluctuations and null density.
+Here we use ``libyt`` to extract uniform-resolution data from an AMR simulation on-the-fly, and then visualize it with ParaView in post-processing.
+The colormap is the logarithm of reciprocal of density averaging over radial density profile, which highlights the fluctuations and null density.
 Tick labels represent cell indices.
    :label:`fdmfull`